 Moksha, or ‘liberation’ in Sanskrit, means becoming free of the endless cycle of birth, life, death and rebirth and the sufferings that go along with it.
 Siddhas have reached the state of moksha.
 Since the dawn of time, they have unbiasedly and independently studied the reality we are living in and the laws governing it, one of which is the law of karma.

-According to a legend, the first siddha, while being in the depths of sea inside the stomach of a fish, overheard how god Shiva introduced the science of yoga to his wife Parvati.
-At present, it is believed that there are 1008 siddhas.
+According to a legend, the first Siddha, while being in the depths of the sea inside the stomach of a fish, overheard how god Shiva introduced the science of yoga to his wife Parvati.
+At present, it is believed that there are 1008 Siddhas.
 “All ancient knowledge has the work of those scientists as its source.
-They have created Sanskrit and Tamil languages, and written the Vedas which describe the laws of nature.
-They have constructed temples which are not only in line with the directions of the compass, but also with energies which we do not know yet today.
-Through dreams or insights they have given people knowledge which also led to the start of the scientific-technological revolution in the West.
+They have created Sanskrit and Tamil languages and written the Vedas which describe the laws of nature.
+They have constructed temples which are not only in line with the directions of the compass but also with energies which we do not know yet today.
+Through dreams or insights, they have given people knowledge which also led to the start of the scientific-technological revolution in the West.

 “But who is the one who gives them?
 And what for?“ Villido contemplates.

-Among else, they have written historical records in Tamil language on palm leaves and created the ancient siddha medicine, which is even older than Ayurveda medicine.
+Among else, they have written historical records in the Tamil language on palm leaves and created the ancient Siddha medicine, which is even older than Ayurveda medicine.
 They have taught people how to feel the pulse, which Eastern medicine still uses for diagnosing illnesses today.
-In India, siddhas have been the founders of the entire spiritual system, which was solely practical in the beginning but have turned more and more into a religion by now.
+In India, Siddhas have been the founders of the entire spiritual system, which was solely practical in the beginning but have turned more and more into a religion by now.